 My mom caught me and I promised not to do it again.
 Staring at the sun will blind you.

 Yet even today you’ll find sun gazers in every city around the world.Similar to charging a battery, sun gazing charges your mitochondria which increases your energy and heals your body.
 Click To Tweet

 But you must sun gaze properly.

-Today I’ll cover how to safely sun gazing, the unexpected benefits of it, and everything I’ve learned from personal experience.
+Today I’ll cover how to safely sun gaze, the unexpected benefits of it, and everything I’ve learned from personal experience.

 What is Sun Gazing?